STATE OF THE MAP EUROPE

 Planes

-Fly to Edinburgh Airport because Dundee Airport has very limited options.
-Then take the 'Fly Dundee' bus from immediately outside Edinburgh Airport to Dundee city centre.
+Edinburgh Airport is an international airport with many options.
+Take the 'Fly Dundee' bus from immediately outside Edinburgh Airport to get to Dundee city centre.
 The buses are clearly branded.
 Tickets can be purchased in advance.
 If you are worried about flight delays getting to Edinburgh then we suggest booking a later bus ticket - if you land and get your baggage quicker then you can login and change to an earlier bus time.

 ..and automobiles

 Dundee city is quite compact and for the conference it will likely be easy to walk between places.
-There is (currently) no Uber service.
-2 local companies, City Taxis and Tele Taxis, have their own apps.
+There is no Uber service.
+2 local companies, Dundee City Taxis tel: 01382 204060 and Tele Taxis tel: 01382 825825, have their own apps.
 There are taxi ranks at the side of the railway station, and at the Steeple Church.
 Any taxi you use should be licensed and have a taxi number on the side of the car.
-A 5-minute journey will cost approximately £6 to £8.
+A 5-minute journey costs approximately £6 to £8.

 If you are staying further out from the city, or go to see other towns, the main bus companies are Xplore and Stagecoach.